YUTAI-K/Column-Generation-VRP-with-Custom-Labeling-Algorithm/README.md

 - C++ version 23 or later
 - Valid Gurobi library and license
 - Boost Graph Library (Recommend using vcpkg to manage the dependencies)
-- Preferred OS: Windows (For Linux/macOS, you might need to adjust the CMake files accordingly)
+- Preferred OS: Windows and Linux are tested.
+For MacOS small adjustment to Cmake files might be necessary.

 ## Usage
 1. Clone this repository: